Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 However, many articles and reviews have shown the dissatisfaction of people with the user experience of the bird app.
 With many citing the censorship and banning of accounts whose opinions differed from other groups on Twitter.

-With this controversy, I also dream of building a social media smart module on the hyperverse which is very similar to Twitter and name it Dwitter ( Decentralized Twitter).
+With this controversy, I also dream of building a social media smart module on the hyperverse which is very similar to Twitter, and name it Dwitter ( Decentralized Twitter).
 This way any decision that will be taken will have to be a collective decision based on the majority of users.

 ## Conclusion

-My sincerest appreciation goes to the super team at Decentology starting from Nik Kalyani, Bekah, Samina, and Jacob for answering my never ending questions on the Hyperverse, Web3 and NFTs, and for providing me with enough resources to enable me to understand what the hyperverse is all about.
+My sincerest appreciation goes to the super team at Decentology starting from Nik Kalyani, Bekah, Samina, and Jacob for answering my never-ending questions on the Hyperverse, Web3 and NFTs, and for providing me with enough resources to enable me to understand what the hyperverse is all about.